 Official Diagram picture - V1 Fieseler Fi 103 Flying Bomb

 Evidently a large number of V1s were loaded with propaganda leaflets.
 This subject is covered in meticulous detail by Herbert A. Friedman in his Web page article The German V1 Rocket Leaflet Campaign.
-This fascinating article explains how the leaflets were stored and dispersed and includes an impressive number of V1 related photographic images and numerous actual propaganda leaflet reproductions.
+This fascinating article explains how the leaflets were stored, secured and dispersed and includes an impressive number of V1 related photographic images and numerous actual propaganda leaflet reproductions.
 It is also a treasure trove of V1 Flying Bomb information.
 The British government was pretty secretive about V1 impact sites for they did not want the Germans to know the number of those that reached the target area and exactly where they had fallen.

 Aircraft crashes in east Lancashire

 Boulton Paul "Defiant"

 There was a horrendous mid-air aircraft collision over Blackpool in August 1941.
 I was on a wartime holiday there celebrating my birthday and had just alighted from a tram near Blackpool Tower after visiting the South Shore Pleasure Beach when there was a tremendous explosion above -- what turned out to be a mid-air collision between a Botha observation aircraft and a Boulton Paul "Defiant" fighter involved in training exercises.
 The main fuselage section of the Botha crashed into the crowded Blackpool Central Railway Station causing an enormous amount of destruction.
 Numerous holiday makers and Station staff were killed by the impact and the ensuing conflagration.
 The tail section broke away and impacted in the sea just off-shore and an engine fell into a town street.
 The "Defiant" crashed into a private home destroying it but sparing the occupants.
 All crew members of both aircraft perished.
 This crash is chronicled at: